Quota Allocation Mechanism Review 2023-2024

 Consortium provisions were also removed.

-New Entrant Provisions Review - September 2025
+New Entrant Provisions Review for WTO quotas - September/December 2025

 The QAMR 2023-2024 review introduced a simplified application process for new entrants, including holding two percent of WTO quota for new entrants and, if it was not used, reallocating this to existing quota holders in the fourth quarter of the quota year (from 1 October for calendar year quotas, or 1 April for HQB quotas).